-Students are required to take at least one of the courses on the “Challenges in” elective list during their final two quarters of the program.
-If pre-requisites and scheduling allows, students are able to take additional “Challenges in” elective as part of their free electives.
+Students are required to take at least one of the courses on the "Challenges in" elective list during their final quarter of the program.
+If pre-requisites and scheduling allows, students are able to take additional "Challenges in" elective as part of their free electives.
 These classes are case-style.

-Elective courses expand a student’s knowledge in areas of particular interest or importance to the student’s career and educational goals.
-Electives may be taken any time during the program assuming the prerequisite coursework has been completed.
+Elective courses expand a student's knowledge in areas of particular interest or importance to the student's career and educational goals.
+Electives may be taken any time during the program assuming the prerequisite coursework is complete.
 Electives can also be used to earn a concentration in a particular discipline.
 Any course offered in conjunction with the MBA program, with the exception of those otherwise required, is considered an elective.
-For descriptions of elective courses, see Chapter 18 of this bulletin.
-New courses are continually being developed and may not be listed in Chapter 18.
-Please contact the Graduate Business Programs Office for information on concentrations and new electives created after this bulletin was finalized.
+For descriptions of elective courses, please consult the website.
+New courses are continually being developed and may not be listed.

 A student may elect to register for independent study to fulfill an elective requirement.
 Independent study courses are numbered 3698 (e.g., AGRI 3698, MGMT 3698, etc.).
 A student may take only one independent study course during their program.
 To obtain permission to register for independent study, students should prepare a complete proposal well in advance of the quarter in which they wish to undertake the study.
 The proposal must be reviewed and signed by a tenured faculty member who thereby agrees to supervise and evaluate the study.
 The proposal is then reviewed by the department chair who must approve the proposal.
 The proposal is then be submitted to the Graduate Business Programs Office for final review.
 A signed copy of the proposal must be on file in the Graduate Business Programs Office before registration.
 An independent study is graded in the same manner as all other courses.